obonaventure/cnp3/Missions/S10/routing3.rst

     A small Ethernet

-3. Consider now the transmission of IPv4 packets.
-One security issue with IPv4 is the Address Resolution Protocol (ARP).
-Can you explain what ARP spoofing or ARP poisoning is and show how host `A` in the network below could intercept all the IP packets sent by host `B` via the default router ?

 4. Same question as above, but now consider that the Ethernet network is not a coaxial cable but an Ethernet switch.
-Is it possible to protect switches against these ARP spoofing attacks ?
+Is it possible to do something on the switches against these ARP spoofing attacks ?
 If so how ?

  .. figure:: fig/IPEth-001-c.png
     :align: center